nashrullahalifauzi/debian-workstation/README.md

 # Debian Workstation[^1]

-My personal computer desktop and/or laptop designed for technical or scientific applications.
+Personal computer desktop and/or laptop designed for technical or scientific applications.
+The main desktop environment is Plasma, but we occasionally use GNOME, and sometimes we use a window manager like Openbox, Sway, Hyperland.

 ![Nvidia Quadro 1000M](assets/png/terminal.png)